 - Christopher Meloni, Victor Garber, Tricia Helfer, Michael Madsen

 - Release Date

 Once again, Warner Bros.
 Animation proves superhero movies are best left to a cartoon medium, be it the printed page, or in this case, a piece of wondrous animation unlimited both in breadth and scope.
-Green Lantern: First Flight does more in a little over an hour than most live-action comic-book adaptations could do with bloated running-times and overfed salaries.
+Green Lantern: First Flight does more in a little over an hour than most live-action comic-book adaptations could do with bloated running times and million-dollar salaries.
 It involves more characters and fantastical locations than any Hollywood budget could allow, and it doesn’t limit itself in any way, narratively or otherwise.

-Gathered by a group of Lanterns lead by Sinestro (voice of Victor Garber), Jordan stands before a high council.
-These omnipresent psychic beings created the green rings’ power source and established the idealistic universe-order of the lanterns.
+Gathered by a group of Lanterns led by Sinestro (voice of Victor Garber), Jordan stands before a high council.
+These omnipresent psychic beings created the green rings’ power source and established the idealistic universe order of the lanterns.
 They determine Jordan will be accepted as his district’s Green Lantern on a trial basis, but he’ll have to mentor under Sinestro.
 There’s no point in telling you Sinestro turns out to be evil—with a name like that, he was born to be a supervillain.
 So, what we have here amounts to your standard cop yarn.
 In this sort, a fledgling newbie realizes his mentor is corrupt and must outmaneuver him to take him down (but only after exploring this space-cop universe of nightclubs filled with alien scum and massive cities destroyed by super-powered battles).
 Just good cops and bad cops duking it out—simple as that, except with aliens, power rings, and elaborate deep space scuffles.